OpenNMT/nmt-wizard-docker/README.md

 * training
 * translating
+* data sampling and preprocessing - useful mainly for data preparation and vocabulary building
 * serving (*coming soon*)

 The training data are mounted at the container start and follow a specific directory structure (described later).
 Models and translation files can be fetched and pushed from various remote storage platform.
 Currently only SSH and Amazon S3 are supported.